Man’s Search for Meaning

 “Those who have a ‘why’ to live, can bear with almost any ‘how’.”

 Everyone knows the quote but not the book where it came from.
 Frankl gives his account of living within concentration camps.
-He reflects on his encounters with those who lived or died and comparatively found a difference—“hope.
+He reflects on his encounters with those who lived or died and identified a distinctive orientation to life, “hope”.
+He says suffering is universal, but the ways people cope with suffering and persevere are what make humanity “strong”.
+To identify with a mission or “telos” can let you live longer.